zhansen-pivotal/lambda/README.md

       ![Screenshot](Screen Shot 2016-08-26 at 11.30.28 AM.png)

       * Within this stream, the major player is the curration processor.
-This allows for data to be enriched on its journy to Gemfire.
+This allows for data to be enriched on its journey to Gemfire.
 For the demo a security group, date, source info, and destination info are added.
 Another use of this filter/transform layer of pipelining is to build a data subset to be cached in GemFire.
 GemFire should not cache large historical data that would normally be destined for Hadoop or Greenplum type system.

       * It is then served as a Spring Boot app that queries Gemfire for current Demographic data.
 The data points are aggregated on the google map api and can be zoomed in by clicking in the area you want to browse.
 This fast access layer showcases the power of GemFire.
   * For historical data, a small sample has been stored using the historical pipeline: